Beloved Baby Eaglet In D.C. Euthanized After Suffering West Nile Disease

 They watched as the birds grew into fluffy chicks, then sleeker, darker young birds, making their first tentative hops toward flight and freedom.

-And now, the D.C. eagle cam community grappled with its first real tragedy.
+And now, the DC Eagle Cam community grappled with its first real tragedy.

 TFL and Victory bow their heads to say a prayer of hope and health for Valor. #americaneaglefoundation #dceaglecam #baldeagles #DC pic.twitter.com/F2Vy6zuibV— Mr. P & First Lady (@dceaglecam) August 3, 2018

 Valor wasn't gaining weight.
 His condition was "very poor," Tri-State Bird Rescue & Research said.
-Some eagle-eyed cam watchers wondered if the health problems dated back to days in the nest when Valor didn't seem to get his full share of food; the equity of food division in the nest is a common anxiety among eagle cam observers.
+Some eagle-eyed cam-watchers wondered whether the health problems dated to days in the nest when Valor didn't seem to get his full share of food; the equity of food division in the nest is a common anxiety among eagle cam observers.
 Or was the fall a symptom of something more ominous?

 "We know that many are concerned about the prognosis for this eaglet," the group said on Monday.
 "We are doing all we can, but despite intensive medical treatment and nutritional support over the past three days, Valor has shown no improvement and his prognosis remains guarded."

 The bird experts understood that the public was blindsided by this news. " We know his decline may seem sudden to many people," they explained.
-"Wild animals are adept at hiding injury" to avoid being targeted by predators, and can "appear bright and alert" despite being in ill health, they said.
+"Wild animals are adept at hiding injury" to avoid being targeted by predators and can "appear bright and alert" despite being in ill health, they said.

 On Tuesday, they released their final update.